weavejester/integrant/README.md

 configuration contains a key that is a vector of keywords, Integrant treats it as being derived from all the keywords inside it.

-So your could also write:
+So you could also write:

 ```edn
 {[:adapter/jetty :example/web-1] {:port 8080, :handler #ig/ref :handler/greet}